zsh28/gill/README.md

 const rent: bigint = getMinimumBalanceForRentExemption(50 /* 50 bytes */);
 // Expected value: 1_238_880n

+// same as, but this requires a network call
+// const rent = await rpc.getMinimumBalanceForRentExemption(50n).send();
 ```

 > Note: At this time, the minimum rent amount for an account is calculated based on static values in